doulosinsou/python_crawler/og_package/readme.md

 ./my_path/_alsoskipped.htm

 ```
+path=
   /subdir/
+  /_
+file=
   skip_me.htm
-/_
 ```

 ###Include file types you want to crawl
-Open `include.txt` .
+Open `.config`.
+Use `[include]`.
 Two sections in the files are: 'Text:' and 'Non-text:'.
 Write dot + extension of files you want to crawl on new line in 'Text' section.
+All other file types you add to 'non-text' will use only the title of the file as it's search.

 Example:
 ```